Bone and Cartilage Quiz

 Ans. (d)

-Ques.
-The fibrous tissue which connects the two bone is
+The fibrous tissue that connects the two bones is

 (a) Connective tissue